-The major currency pair is looking weak on Friday.
-The current quote for the instrument is 1.0530.
+The major currency pair continues to fall.
+The current quote for the instrument is 0.9948.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.